matt439/ApogeeVGC/docs/bugfixes/volt-switch-damage-type-bug.md

 ## The Fix

-The fix involves **preserving integer damage values** and not overwriting them with boolean success indicators:
+The fix involves **preserving integer damage values** and not overwriting them with boolean success indicators, while also **distinguishing zero damage (immunity) from actual damage**:

 ```csharp
 // Only combine didSomething into damage if damage isn't already an integer (actual damage dealt)